robotframework/robotframework-RFCP-syllabus/basics.md

 ### Rebot

-_XML output files_ that are generated during the test execution can be post-processed afterwards by the `Rebot` tool, which is an integral part of Robot Framework.
+_XML output files_ that are generated during the test execution can be post-processed afterwards by using the `Rebot` tool, which is an integral part of Robot Framework.
 [[User Guide: Using Rebot][UG Using rebot]]

 #### Generating log and report based on output.xml